itmo-infocom/UNIX-Linux-online-course/texts/014_manuals.md

 ```
 man printf
 ```
-But "man printf" shows us the man page for the shell command, not the C function.
+shows us the man page for the shell command, not the C function.
 To see the manual for the C printf function, we must run:
 ```
 man 3 printf
 ```